amitjha-100/phishing-url-detector-/README.md

 ## Safe Use

 Only analyze URLs as text.
-Do not open suspicious links in your browser.
-If you expand this project later, use a controlled lab environment and avoid fetching unknown pages directly.
+Do not open suspicious links in your browser. use a controlled lab environment and avoid fetching unknown pages directly.